a blog by Nolah Sleep...

 While you may feel tempted to bundle up beneath thick flannel sheets, we don't recommend it.
 Through all four seasons, you want to support a lower core body temperature at night than during the day, aligning with your natural circadian rhythms.
 While comfy, flannel sheets don't offer the breathability you need from your bed sheets.
 They trap heat and humidity, inducing sweat on even the coldest night.

 Since your sheets make direct skin contact, moisture-wicking fabrics work best to keep night sweats at bay.
-We recommend temperature-regulating materials like bamboo, linen, organic cotton, eucalyptus, and silk for fall sheets.
+We recommend bamboo sheets or other temperature-regulating materials like Tencel™, linen, organic cotton, eucalyptus, and silk for fall sheets.

 The best fall duvet covers and comforters are cozy but not stifling.
 They keep out the fall chill but don't trap heat under the covers.
-The following are considerations to keep in mind when considering duvet vs. comforter.
+(What's the difference between a duvet and comforter?
+Our Duvet vs. Comforter guide breaks it down.)

 If you opt for a heavier comforter, we nonetheless recommend a breathable shell.
 Again, bamboo, organic cotton, linen, and eucalyptus provide temperature-regulating comfort.
 The same applies to duvet covers.